NafizUddin/Quickreads-Client-Side/README.md

 - Update Books to Database - There is a `Update Books` button in each card of All Books Page which redirects to a form to update the info of that book.

 - Borrowed Books Page - There is a `Borrowed Books` route in this website.
 A user will find the books which he/she has borrowed.
-In that page, there is a `Return` button and if the user want to return any book, this button enables opportunity to delete the item.
+In that page, there is a `Return` button and if the user want to return any book, this button enables opportunity to return the book.

 - Authentication - There is a `sign in` button in the navbar.
 By clicking the button, it will lead the users to a sign in form.
 By putting the registered email and password, they can login and enjoy all features of website.
 Once they get signed in, their name and photo will be shown in the navbar.
 The users can also login to website with `Google` or `Github` by clicking the logos and those logos are in the bottom of the Sign in form.

   Those who are first visitors to the website, they have to register first to see all the contents of the website.
 They will find an option to create account in the bottom of login form.
 By clicking that option, they will go to `Sign Up` page.
 Once they get signed up, their name and photo will be shown in the navbar.

+- Filter Books - There is a `Filter` button in all books page by which we can filter books by quantity.
+We can also filter books by category by clicking the category.